davide97l/rpgmaker-mv-translator/README.md

 **Note**: the program uses a Google Translate API to perform translations, thus a **stable** internet connection is required.

+1. Clone this repo: `git clone https://github.com/davide97l/rpgmaker-mv-translator`.
-1. Install dependencies: `pip install -r requirements.txt`.
+2. Install dependencies: `pip install -r requirements.txt`.
-2. Copy `CommonEvents.json` and all the `MapXXX.json` files from you game `data/folder` to this project `dialogs` folder.
+3. Copy `CommonEvents.json` and all the `MapXXX.json` files from you game `data/folder` to this project `dialogs` folder.
-3. For a basic usage, run the command:
+4. For a basic usage, run the command:
 ```
   python dialogs_translator.py --print_neatly --source_lang it --dest_lang en
 ```